SanderWegter/ESI-Flask/README.md

 ## Usage

+* Copy config.example.conf to config.conf `cp config.example.conf config.conf`
-* Add the client and secret keys to app.py
+* Add the client/secret keys and callback URL to config.conf
-* Add your callback url to app.py (eg. http://yourhostname.com/)
 ```
 chmod +x app.py
 ./app.py
 ```
-Browse to http://server:12345/ and use the eve SSO to log in.
+Browse to http://yourhostname:12345/ and use the eve SSO to log in.

 ## Todo
 * Add installation guide
 * Add usage guide
 * Add more examples
-* More secure way (env?) of storing client/secret keys

 ### Thanks
 If it helped, isk donations can go to madpilot0 :-)